Burim Kukeli

 Burim Nue Kukeli (born 16 January 1984) is an Albanian former professional footballer who played as a defensive midfielder.
-He is the current coach of Grasshopper Club Zürich U-21 squad.
+He is coach of FC Zürich's under-21 team.

 A Zofingen product, Kukeli started his professional career in the 2004–05 season where he played 24 matches before earning a transfer to Schötz where he played in the next two seasons.
 In 2008, he joined Luzern where he made more than 100 top flight appearances.
 Between 2012 and 2017, he played more than 80 league matches for Zürich.
 However, his spell was marred by injuries.
 In 2017, he joined Sion, also in the top flight.

-An Albanian international, Kukeli has more than 20 caps to his name since making his debut in 2012.
+An Albanian international, Kukeli has more than 20 caps to his name after making his debut in 2012.
 He also was part of UEFA Euro 2016 squad.

 Club career

 Early career

 Kukeli was born in Gjakova, Kosovo in the then Socialist Federal Republic of Yugoslavia, but moved to Switzerland at the age of four following his father road along with other part of his family.
-He started his youth career at age of 9 with the Solothurn youth academies.
+He started his youth career aged 9 with the Solothurn youth academies.

 Later he was in the squad of Wangen bei Olten and SC Zofingen.